fogg-lab/tissue-model-analysis-tools/README.md

 ### Prerequisite: Install Python and pipx

+_Note: As an alternative option to using `pipx`, you could install Tissue Model Analysis Tools in a Conda environment.
+Otherwise, follow the instructions below._

-1. Install a version of Python in the range >=3.9,<3.12 (such as [Python 3.11.9](https://www.python.org/downloads/release/python-3119)).
+**1**.
+Install a version of Python in the range >=3.9,<3.12 (such as [Python 3.11.9](https://www.python.org/downloads/release/python-3119)).
 Confirm that the correct Python version was installed by running each of these commands in a terminal or command prompt window, and find out which command is recognized (it could be installed as either `python`, `python3`, or `py` depending on your system configuration):
 ```bash
 python --version
 ```